Part 1: Off to… not Mexico

-Everything came together the more we leaned on God and trusted Him for a better plan.
-We got our flight tickets credited back to us, along with our reservation at the resort (praise God for that!).
+The more we leaned on God and trusted Him for a better plan, everything seemed to come together.
+We got our flight tickets and resort reservation credited back to us (praise God for that!).
 Then, we made a list of what we could do instead and unpacked our beach suits and pulled out the sweaters.
 We were heading for the mountains!

 We squeezed in two days to explore some of Seattle – always a fun place to visit!
 Then, we continued on to Alaska to spend time with Ruvim’s family before officially settling down in Colorado.
 Also, my relatives were gathering for my grandma’s 80th birthday/family reunion.
 And we got to see quite a few people who couldn’t make it to our wedding.
-So, it was a multi-purpose trip!
+So, it was a multi-purposeful trip!